iterative/dvc.org/content/docs/command-reference/status.md

 The output shows where the location of the remote storage is, as well as any differences between the <abbr>cache</abbr> and `storage` remote.

-Note that when comparing against remote storage, `dvc status` supports granularity for files found in tracked directories, for example:
+Note that `dvc status` supports granularity for files found in tracked directories, for example:

 ```dvc
 $ tree data